gSchool/DNA-release-3/02-Phase-A/01_strategic_view.md

 For those less familiar, the Defense Acquisition System (DAS) is the management process for **all DoD acquisition programs**.
 [DoD Directive  5000.01, The Defense Acquisition System](https://www.esd.whs.mil/Portals/54/Documents/DD/issuances/dodd/500001p.pdf?ver=2020-09-09-160307-310) provides the overarching management principles and mandatory policies.

 The DAS provides the framework and processes for developing, acquiring, fielding and sustaining capabilities to meet the intent of the current [National Defense Strategy (NDS)](https://www.defense.gov/Explore/Spotlight/National-Defense-Strategy/).
+The NDS is typically updated as new administrations are elected to office so keep your eye out.
+For the most recent guidance check out the [Interim National Security Strategic Guidance](https://www.whitehouse.gov/wp-content/uploads/2021/03/NSC-1v2.pdf) published March 2021.

 The AAF enables the vision to deliver effective, suitable, survivable, sustainable, and affordable solutions to the end user in a timely manner.
 To achieve those solutions, broad authority has been granted to Milestone Decision Authorities (MDAs), Decision Authorities (DAs), and Program Managers (PMs) to:
 * Plan and manage their programs in a manner consistent with sound business practices.